McGrapefruit/pink-quanta/content/index.md

 **Special topics that spark my interest**
 - Interpersonal differences between our perception of "reality" (and the philosophical question of what reality is)
 - How we humans are biased in our perception about everything
-- How we handle Emotions
+- How we handle emotions
-- How we approach Goals
+- How we approach goals
-- How to get out of the hole